-The world’s first LPG-fuelled vessel has set sail.
+The world’s first LPG-fuelled vessel successfully set sail in October 2020.
 Powered with Wärtsilä’s customised and reliable Fuel Supply System, the vessel represents a major breakthrough in the search for new ways to reduce marine emissions.

-BW LPG, the world’s largest owner and operator of very large liquified petroleum gas (LPG) carriers, is approaching a major milestone in the retrofit of a number of its very large gas carrier (VLGC) to run on LPG instead of Heavy Fuel Oil (HFO).
+BW LPG, the world’s largest owner and operator of very large liquified petroleum gas (LPG) carriers, has reached a major milestone in the retrofit of a number of its very large gas carrier (VLGC) to run on LPG instead of Heavy Fuel Oil (HFO).

 About 20 months ago, BW LPG signed a contract with Wärtsilä to install LPG Fuel Supply Systems (LFSS) on four of its vessels.
 As part of the contract, Wärtsilä was also asked to manage the integration of the new system into the vessels.
 This meant making necessary ship design modifications, integrating the LFSS control system with the ships’ integrated automation system (IAS), and acting as a coordinator between the yard, the engine manufacturer, and the owner.

-Now, after the successful completion of full-scale testing and installation of the systems, the first BW vessel has successfully completed sea and gas trials and is on a historic transpacific voyage from China to Enterprise Port in Houston, Texas, on full LPG propulsion, and took on a record load of 49,000 MT of LPG as cargo on a single keel.
+Now, after the successful completion of full-scale testing and installation of the systems, the first BW vessel has successfully completed sea and gas trials, finished a historic transpacific voyage from China to Enterprise Port in Houston, Texas, on full LPG propulsion, and took on a record load of 49,000 MT of LPG as cargo on a single keel.